 Microevolutionary mechanisms within microbial populations have been largely ignored by microbiologists partly due to the species concept debate and to the previously poor genetic diversity recovered from highly diverse natural microbial populations.
-However, the release of ultra-deep sequencing technology (such as Illumina NovaSeq) now opens new opportunities for microbial population analyses, such as population metagenomics, which allows exploration and interpretation of the myriad of individual haplotypes that provide the population-level diversity of natural microbiomes.
+However, the release of ultra-deep metagenomic sequencing technology now opens new opportunities for microbial population analyses, such as population metagenomics, which allows exploration and interpretation of the myriad of individual haplotypes that provide the population-level diversity of natural microbiomes (Nicholls et al., 2020).

 The proposed research will therefore use available deep metagenomics sequencing from a range of soils to establish a population metagenomics bioinformatics pipeline.
-Once established, the student will generate some novel deep metagenomics sequencing across a range of soil ecosystems to test specific hypotheses relating to the physiological and evolutionary microbial adaptation required in different land-use soils and across several environmental gradients.
-This project will also involve some in vivo experimental environmental perturbations (1) to determine the effect of several environmental changes on the existing standing variation in the native and perturbed populations as well as their consequences for ecosystem services, processes, function and resilience.
+Once established, the student will generate some novel deep metagenomics sequencing across a range of soil ecosystems to test specific hypotheses relating to the physiological and evolutionary microbial adaptation required in different land-use soils and across several environmental gradients (either pH, temperature, moisture or other abiotic factors) (e.g. Sheridan et al., 2022).
+In particular, soils of different structural complexity (including diverse pore sizes, moisture content) will be analysed as such complexity impact microbial diversity (Hallett et al., 2022).
+This project will also involve some in vivo experimental environmental perturbations to determine the effect of several environmental changes (including drought and rewetting treatments) on the existing standing variation in the native and perturbed populations as well as their consequences for ecosystem services, processes, function and resilience.

-The PhD student will be part of a cohort of PhD students interested in environmental management, biodiversity and earth systems science, and will collaborate with a broad network of end-users and stakeholders.
-An excellent scientific environment will be provided to the student, with training on several state-of-the-art technological facilities, including genomic platforms and cutting-edge molecular and environmental facilities.
-The PhD student will therefore benefit from excellence in environmental science research with specific knowledge on research impact and policies critical for achieving Sustainable Development Goals, while gaining a diverse range of transferable and generic skills to ensure their competitive future career paths.
+You will join a cohort of PhD students interested in environmental management, biodiversity and earth systems science, and will collaborate with a broad network of end-users and stakeholders.
+An excellent scientific environment will be provided, with training on several state-of-the-art technological facilities, including genomic platforms and cutting-edge molecular and environmental facilities.
+You will therefore benefit from excellence in environmental science research with specific knowledge on research impact and policies critical for achieving Sustainable Development Goals, while gaining a diverse range of transferable and generic skills to ensure their competitive future career paths.

 How to apply: https://www.quadrat.ac.uk/how-to-apply/